Lot Clearing in Milledgeville, GA

 Debris is handled by your chosen method — haul-off, forestry mulching in place, or stacking.
 Rough grading and drainage correction are coordinated for construction permit compliance, leaving your lot ready for the building permit process.

-Actual cost depends on lot size, tree density, terrain, and what site preparation is included — a site visit gives the most accurate price for your specific Baldwin County lot.
+Actual cost depends on lot size, tree density, terrain, and what site preparation is included — a site visit gives the most accurate price for your specific lot.

 Light to Moderate Lot